jonasbirkelof/jonasbirkelof.github.io/_posts/2022-03-22-host-a-minecraft-server.md

 {: .prompt-warning }

 > - This guide is aimed towards Windows users.
-> - Your PC and server application must be running for any payer to access it.
+> - Your computer and server application must be running for any player to access it.
 > - This guide will touch on "port forwarding" and "DNS settings" which are procedures that can be risky if you do not know what you are doing.

 ## 1. Installation

-There are a couple of different server applications to chose from but most are pretty similar.
-This guide will use **Paper MC** which is fast and reliable.
+This guide will use the **Paper MC** server application which is fast and reliable.

-1. Create a new folder and name it `mc-server` anywhere on your computer.
+1. Create a new folder and name it `mc-server` (or anything you want) anywhere on your computer.
 2. Download the latest version of [Paper MC](https://papermc.io/downloads) from their website (top blue button) and save the file inside your server folder `/mc-server` that you just created.
-3. Rename the file to `paper.jar`.
+3. Rename the file `paper.jar`.
 4. Create a new text file inside `/mc-server` and paste this code:
     ```
     java -Xmx[RAM HERE] -Xms[RAM HERE] -jar paper.jar nogui
     pause
     ```
     {: file="/mc-server/start-server.bat" }
-5. Change `[RAM HERE]` into the amout of RAM you want to dedicate to the server.
-Be sure not to add too much!
+5. Change `[RAM HERE]` into the amout of RAM you want to dedicate to the server. **Be sure not to add too much!**
     2GB: 2048M, 4GB: 4096M, 8GB: 8192M

     Example: